Pawlo77/Messenger-Analyser/readme.md

   --preprocess PREPROCESS
                         1 - preprocessing included, 0 (default) for just query execution.
   --queries QUERIES     Indexes of queries to be executed.
 By default will execute all queries.
+  --user_id USER_ID     User ID, that we want to use in queries, for example for QUERY nr 3
 ```

 For --queries indexes refer to [QUERIES](./query_manager.py) constant - query index in this call is index of desired query in that tuple. --input_dir_path should lead to directory with unzipped messenger data folders in .json format (no need to delete no-json files, just put here exacly what you've downloaded from facebook).